After upgrading your PC to Windows 10, did the Administrator account become disabled?

-- Press the Windows key + X simultaneously to evoke the Power User menu and select the PowerShell (Admin) option.
+- Press the Windows key + X shortcut to evoke the Power User menu and select the PowerShell (Admin) option.

-- Alternatively, type “PowerShell” (no quotes) in the search bar and use the Run as Administrator option to open it.
+- Alternatively, type “PowerShell” (no quotes) into the Search bar and use the Run as Administrator option to open it.

-- Then, copy-paste the command line below and hit Enter:
+- Then, copy the command line below, paste it into the PowerShell window and hit Enter: